-This bill amends existing Idaho law to establish a limited licensure framework for assistant physicians, replacing the previous "bridge year" terminology with "assistant physician."
-The amended Section 54-1867 introduces a three-year, renewable limited license for assistant physicians who are within the first three years of their medical school graduation.
-The board of medicine will determine the terms, conditions, and scope of practice for these assistant physicians, who must practice under supervision and will have prescriptive authority as defined by the board.
-Additionally, the bill mandates a report by January 31, 2033, detailing the impact of this limited licensure on healthcare provider supply and residency acceptance.
+This bill amends existing Idaho law to establish a limited licensure framework for assistant physicians, replacing the previous "bridge year physician" terminology.
+The amended Section 54-1867 introduces the definition of an "assistant physician" and outlines the criteria for obtaining a limited license, which is renewable for three years.
+The board of medicine will determine the scope of practice and supervision requirements for these assistant physicians, who will have prescriptive authority and be subject to the same legal liabilities as fully licensed physicians.
+Additionally, the bill mandates a report to the legislature by January 31, 2033, detailing the impact of this limited licensure on healthcare provider availability in underserved areas.

-Furthermore, the bill adds a new Section 54-1868, which outlines the pathway for assistant physicians to obtain general practice licensure.
+Furthermore, the bill adds a new Section 54-1868, which outlines the pathway for assistant physicians to achieve full licensure as general practitioners.
 To qualify, assistant physicians must complete specific requirements, including passing the United States medical licensing examination, accumulating 36 months of collaborative practice, and completing continuing medical education.
-Upon meeting these criteria, the board will issue a full physician license, subjecting the individual to all relevant statutes and regulations.
-The bill declares an emergency, making it effective from July 1, 2025.
+Upon meeting these criteria, the board will issue a full physician license, subjecting the individual to all relevant regulations.
+The bill declares an emergency, making it effective on July 1, 2025.

 Statutes affected: